Siga Technologies Inc. (SIGA) Advances While Market Declines: Some Information for Investors

-Shares of the company have depreciated by 24.4% over the course of the past month, underperforming the Medical sector's loss of 2.05% and the S&P 500's gain of 2.43%.
+Prior to today's trading, shares of the company had lost 11.85% over the past month.
+This has lagged the Medical sector's loss of 3.8% and the S&P 500's gain of 1.25% in that time.

 The investment community will be paying close attention to the earnings performance of Siga Technologies Inc. in its upcoming release.

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $1.01 per share and revenue of $160.46 million, indicating changes of +6.32% and +14.68%, respectively, compared to the previous year.
+For the full year, the Zacks Consensus Estimates are projecting earnings of $1.01 per share and revenue of $160.46 million, which would represent changes of +6.32% and +14.68%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Siga Technologies Inc. These revisions typically reflect the latest short-term business trends, which can change frequently.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Siga Technologies Inc. These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Right now, Siga Technologies Inc. possesses a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+At present, Siga Technologies Inc. boasts a Zacks Rank of #3 (Hold).

-With respect to valuation, Siga Technologies Inc. is currently being traded at a Forward P/E ratio of 6.87.
-This indicates a discount in contrast to its industry's Forward P/E of 14.82.
+From a valuation perspective, Siga Technologies Inc. is currently exchanging hands at a Forward P/E ratio of 6.85.
+This denotes a discount relative to the industry's average Forward P/E of 14.94.

 The Medical - Drugs industry is part of the Medical sector.
-With its current Zacks Industry Rank of 94, this industry ranks in the top 38% of all industries, numbering over 250.
+This industry, currently bearing a Zacks Industry Rank of 93, finds itself in the top 37% echelons of all 250+ industries.

 5 Stocks Set to Double